 Make sure you understand the significance of local products and cuisines.
-The culinary segment will place a strong emphasis on Mumbai-style cuisine and its components.
+The culinary segment will strongly emphasize Mumbai-style cuisine and its components.

 Discover what is making Indian cuisine more popular.
 Aside from that, it will be a gourmet adventure because many food stalls will teach you about various cuisines.

-The Heritage Walks organized by the Kala Ghoda Arts Festival will educate locals about important historic sites in South Mumbai’s neighborhoods.
+The Kala Ghoda Arts Festival, organized by Heritage Walks, will educate locals about important historical sites in South Mumbai’s neighborhoods.

-When it comes to learning about Mumbai’s rich cultural and architectural heritage, which is not yet well-known to tourists, the Kala Ghoda Arts Festival provides a historical bus tour that takes you back in time.
+When learning about Mumbai’s rich cultural and architectural heritage, which is not yet well-known to tourists, the Kala Ghoda Arts Festival provides a historical bus tour that takes you back in time.

-This portion of the Kala Ghoda Arts Festival will undoubtedly get you pumped for the weekend.
-Book releases, poetry readings, and author discussions will be the highlights of this portion of the festival’s literature program.
+This Kala Ghoda Arts Festival portion will undoubtedly get you pumped for the weekend.
+Book releases, poetry readings, and author discussions will highlight this portion of the Festival’s literature program.

 Events in the field of literature will be conducted at the David Sassoon Library (DSL).
-If you consider yourselves to be bibliophiles, you should make a point of attending the literature event at the Kala Ghoda Arts Festival.
+If you consider yourself a bibliophile, you should attend the literature event at the Kala Ghoda Arts Festival.

-There will be panel talks, book releases, and debates with a number of well-known writers.
-For anyone interested in pursuing careers as authors, poets, or other creative endeavors, this will be an evening that will be jam-packed with information.
+There will be panel talks, book releases, and debates with several well-known writers.
+For anyone interested in pursuing careers as authors, poets, or other creative endeavors, this evening will be jam-packed with information.

 You must see this segment of the Kala Ghoda Art Festival.
 The music performance will be an eye-opening spectacle, combining various aspects with genres ranging from classical Indian to English classical, Marathi classical, and even Sufi.

-Several well-known musicians and singers will perform at the Cross Maidan event, while a few music events will take place at the Asiatic Library Steps.
+Several well-known musicians and singers will perform at the Cross Maidan event, while a few music events will occur at the Asiatic Library Steps.

-You must attend the Kala Ghoda Arts Festival if you want to enjoy a festival of soulful music.
+You must attend the Kala Ghoda Arts Festival to enjoy a soulful music festival.

 Cheer up, all shoppers and foodies, for the Kala Ghoda Arts Festival stalls will be your continuous getaway.

 You may happily shop till you drop from more than 100+ stalls.
-A plethora of local artisans and craftsmen sell paintings, handcrafted purses, carpets, and other items.
+Many local artisans and craftsmen sell paintings, handcrafted purses, carpets, and other items.

-Every year, thousands of people go to the booths to get first dibs on the merchandise.
-Stalls will be set up along Kala Ghoda and at the traffic triangle near the Jehangir Art Gallery.
+Thousands of people go to the booths every year to get first dibs on the merchandise.
+Stalls will be set up along Kala Ghoda and the traffic triangle near the Jehangir Art Gallery.

-The Kala Ghoda Arts Festival was founded here on street with the goal of offering entertainment with a dash of art and culture.
+The Kala Ghoda Arts Festival was founded here on the street to entertain with a dash of art and culture.

 The Street section is an extension of this concept, and it is here that local artists may express themselves.
 Artists from the West Zone Cultural Centre take the stage to entertain the spectators on Rampart Row.